Anníe Mist Þórisdóttir: 2013–14: Injury and second place finish

+2015–19

 In 2015, she won the worldwide Open for a second time before taking a third at the new, combined Meridian Regional (the top 30 athletes from Europe and top 10 from Africa competed together in Copenhagen for five qualifying spots to the Games).
 This was her lowest Regional finish to date, as the four-time Europe Regional champion.

-In the third event of the 2015 Games, Murph (1 mile run, 100 pull-ups, 200 push-ups, 300 air squats, 1 mile run all completed with a weighted vest), Anníe got heat stroke.
+In the third event of the 2015 Games, Murph (1 mile run, 100 pull-ups, 200 push-ups, 300 air squats, 1 mile run all completed with a weighted vest), Anníe suffered from heat stroke.
 She tried to continue to compete, but decided to withdraw before the final three events on Sunday.
 Even so, two of the three women who finished on the podium, champion Katrin Davidsdottir and Sara Sigmundsdottir in third place, were Icelandic (the third-place finisher in the men's individual competition, Björgvin Karl Guðmundsson, is also from Iceland).

-Anníe competed each year from 2016-2019, including a 3rd-place finish at the 2017 Games, earning her 5th podium finish at the time, with 2 previous 2nd place finishes (2010 and 2014) and 2 championships (2011 and 2012).
+Anníe competed each year from 2016 to 2019, including a 3rd-place finish at the 2017 Games, earning her 5th podium finish at the time, with 2 previous 2nd-place finishes (2010 and 2014) and 2 championships (2011 and 2012).

+2020-2021: Pregnancy and return to podium

 In 2020, Anníe competed in the worldwide Open while pregnant (though she didn't know at the time), and announced her pregnancy just a few weeks after the close of the Open.
 She took the rest of the 2020 season off, but returned to competition for the 2021 season and finished 3rd at the Games.
-Thorisdottir has become the first woman to get back to the podium at the CrossFit Games within a year of giving birth (August 11, 2020 and August 1, 2021, respectively).
+Anníe has become the first woman to get back to the podium at the CrossFit Games within a year of giving birth (August 11, 2020 and August 1, 2021, respectively).